 Edjo Wheeler, Executive Director

-As Co-Founder and Artistic Director of The Plaxall Gallery, Edjo has produced over fifty fine-art exhibitions, forty theater and musical productions, over one hundred classes and educational programs and dozens of community events.
+As Co-Founder of The Plaxall Gallery, Edjo has produced over fifty fine-art exhibitions, forty theater and musical productions, over one hundred classes and educational programs and dozens of community events.
 He has helped raise thousands of dollars for local charities by activating this center for their benefit.

 Building The Plaxall Gallery and Culture Lab from scratch with such an amazing team has been a highlight of his career.